 Doing the Right Thing?
 The Voting Power Effect and Institutional Shareholder Voting

-Employing a combined experimental and survey approach, we examine the effect of voting power on voting behavior at shareholder meetings.
-To avoid possible selection bias in archival voting data, we exogenously manipulate shareholder power to affect the outcome.
-Our findings suggest that in the approval of corporate decisions involving conflicts of interest, voting power nudges shareholders to oppose management and to choose the “right” alternative, that is, to vote against a proposal which ostensibly does not serve the company’s best interest.
-This effect emerges even when the dissenting vote stood in opposition to that of all their peers’ and even in opposition to the self-interest of the shareholder.
-Furthermore, we find that strategic voting among institutional investors is contingent on voting power: When in a position to affect the outcome, institutional investors tend to take fewer strategic considerations into account and follow fewer consistent patterns in their voting, relative to situations in which their ability to affect the outcome is limited.
-When confronting the prospect of a “bad” proposal coming before the general shareholders meeting, institutional investors prefer to negotiate terms with management, and vote against it only after such negotiations fail.
-Our results shed additional light on the ‘behind the scenes’ processes involved in shareholder voting and underscore the importance of institutional investor agency to corporate governance, accountability and minority shareholder representation.
-The data include: i)First Phase: M-Turk Experiment Design (3 studies); ii) Second Phase: Institutional Investor Employee Survey.
+Through a combination of a controlled experiment and a survey, we examine the effect of voting power on shareholders’ voting behavior at general meetings.
+To avoid a selection bias, common in archival voting data, we exogenously manipulate shareholders’ power to affect the outcome.
+Our findings suggest that, when it comes to corporate decisions involving conflicts of interest, voting power nudges shareholders to oppose management and to choose the “right” alternative, that is, vote against a proposal which prima facie does not serve the company’s best interest, thereby taking an ethically sound decision.
+This effect obtained even when the dissenting vote contravened the choices of all other voters or self-interest.
+Furthermore, the drive “to do the right thing” was established as significant, above and beyond the economic incentive.
+We also demonstrate that strategic voting among institutional investors is contingent on voting power: When in a position to affect the outcome of a vote, institutional investors tend to eschew strategic considerations and display fewer consistent patterns in their voting, compared to situations in which their ability to make a difference is limited.
+In anticipation of a “bad” proposal to be put to vote at the general shareholder meeting, institutional investors prefer to negotiate terms with management beforehand, and vote against it only after such negotiations fail.
+Our results shed new light on the “behind the scenes” processes in shareholder voting and underscore the importance of institutional investor agency to corporate governance, accountability, and minority shareholder representation.